Waffle House CEO Walt Ehmer dead at 58

 Waffle House was founded in Avondale Estates in 1955 by Joe Rogers Sr. and Tom Forkner.
 Their 24-7 diner became a hit and its iconic yellow sign now shines above more than 1,900 locations in 25 states, the company says, with more than 40,000 employees.
 It’s corporate offices are now located in Norcross.

 Ehmer is survived by three children, who all went to Georgia Tech like their father.
-The lifelong Yellow Jacket was a trustee of the Georgia Tech Foundation and served on the boards of the Atlanta Police Foundation, and the Metro Atlanta Chamber of Commerce.
+The lifelong Yellow Jacket was a trustee of the Georgia Tech Foundation and served on the boards of the Atlanta Police Foundation, the Metro Atlanta Chamber and Children’s Healthcare of Atlanta.
+In 2020, he was also one of many top U.S. executives that the White House consulted with about how to reopen the economy during the early stages of the coronavirus pandemic.

 “Walt was a dedicated leader, tireless advocate for public safety, and an unwavering supporter of our mission to build a safer, stronger Atlanta,” the Atlanta Police Foundation wrote on Facebook.
 “His passion for community service and steadfast commitment to improving the lives of others will leave a lasting impact on all who had the privilege of knowing him.”